PulseAugur

 COVERAGE [1]

-1. arXiv cs.AI TIER_1 · Claire Chen, Jiabao Sean Xiao, Shuze Daniel Liu, Facundo Perez Paolino, Luke Handley, Theophile Jegou du Laz, Ricky Nilsson, Alice Zou, Matthew Graham, Ashish Mahabal ·
+1. arXiv cs.AI TIER_1 English(EN) · Claire Chen, Jiabao Sean Xiao, Shuze Daniel Liu, Facundo Perez Paolino, Luke Handley, Theophile Jegou du Laz, Ricky Nilsson, Alice Zou, Matthew Graham, Ashish Mahabal ·

 AstroAlertBench: Evaluating the Accuracy, Reasoning, and Honesty of Multimodal LLMs in Astronomical Classification